Full Scale

 When IT recruiters call about a job position, candidates find it hard to trust them.
 Most of the time the job they’re offering is far from their core strengths and career interests.

-IT recruiters are specialists in finding candidates for companies that need support on the tech side.
-They work to find qualified candidates for a specific job, for a 20-25% fee!
+IT recruiters are specialists in finding candidates for companies that need tech support.
+They work to find qualified candidates for a specific job for a 20-25% fee!

-Recruiters are not the ones making hiring decisions.
-Candidates will go through a hiring process by the company where they will be endorsed to.
+Recruiters and agencies are not the ones making hiring decisions.
+Candidates will go through a hiring process by the company where they will be endorsed.

-Furthermore, these candidates will need to wait for the results, just like any applicant.
+Furthermore, these candidates must wait for the results like any applicant.
 IT recruiters only help companies fill job vacancies whenever required.

-But the recruiting job is getting a lot of bad rep. More candidates and clients are complaining about IT recruiters not doing their job right.
-Let’s get to know the main reasons that people hate IT recruiters.
+But recruiting is getting a bad rep. More candidates and clients are complaining about IT recruiters not doing their jobs right.
+Letโs examine the main reasons that people hate IT recruiters.

 Why Job Candidates Hate IT Recruiters